[Solved]: Font Awesome icons not showing on my website

 Brands fa-brands <i class="fa-brands fa-facebook"></i>

-The sharp styles comprise three classes while all the others comprise two classes differing only with the "fa-sharp" class.
+The sharp styles comprise three classes while all the others comprise two classes differing only from the "fa-sharp" class.

 If you are using Font Awesome version 6 on your website, make sure you are not using the classes fa, fas, fab, fad, far, or fal but instead as in the above table.